xiix0/scam/README.md

-You will pass away very quickly.
+You have a truly strong individuality.